intermine/internships/project-ideas/detailed-specs/cypress-testing.md

 below to succeed.

-**Note:** Incase you run into issues during the build under building intermine_builder  ``` RUN cpan -i App::cpanminus ```  you are advised to make edits to the "intermine_boot/docker-intermine-gradle/intermine_builder/intermine_builder.Dockerfile" changing the first line to ` FROM alpine:3.12.5 `.
+**Note:** Incase you run into issues during the build under building intermine_builder  ``` RUN cpan -i App::cpanminus ```  you are advised to make edits to the "intermine_boot/docker-intermine-gradle/intermine_builder/intermine_builder.Dockerfile" found within the intermine_boot repository, changing the first line to ` FROM alpine:3.12.5 `.
-You can accomplish this by:
+You can accomplish this by cloning the [intermine_boot repository](https://github.com/intermine/intermine_boot) within a virtual environment and going through the commands below:
 ( Make sure to install virtualenv if you haven't already   )

 ```